 School puts the plan into action

-Your child’s teacher will often work with teaching assistants or specialist staff to put the plan into action.
-Everyone working with your child should be made aware of their needs and the plan's aims.
+Your child’s teacher will put the plan into action.
+Everyone working with your child should be made aware of their needs, the support that will be provided and the outcomes you have agreed.

 Review progress

 You'll agree when to review your child's progress against the plan.
-You should meet at least 3 times a year (in addition to parents evenings).
+You should meet at least 3 times a year (these meetings will be longer than most parent-teacher meetings).

 The school or education provider should provide a progress report every year.